Stephenmuhindi/FLASKMGT/README.md

 ### 🌟 Inspiration

 Imagine being a property owner in Kenya, struggling to find a reliable platform to list your rental properties.
 That was the spark behind ONLINE PROPERTY MANAGER.
-Frustrated by the lack of specialized platforms catering to the unique needs of property owners and short-term clients in Kenya, I envisioned a solution that would not only fill this gap but also ensure accessibility for visually impaired users.
+Frustrated by the lack of specialized platforms catering to the unique needs of property owners and short-term clients in Kenya, I envisioned a solution that would not only fill this gap but also ensure accessibility for impaired users.

 ### 🚀 The Challenge